 Diamond color is graded with the diamonds face down against a white background under a daylight fluorescent lamp.
 They are matched against a set of “master stones” of established color to determine what grade they should receive.
 That being said, diamonds are worn face up, where the brilliance of the cut and white light reflection will mask some of the color.
 The stone is also mounted in a metal setting, which is typically platinum at Kwiat.
 The white color of the platinum serves to enhance the whiteness of the diamond.
 Typical sunlight or indoor light is far less harsh than the whiteness of the grading lamp, making color even more difficult to distinguish.

 Try not to focus too much on one specific color grade at the expense of the next color grade on the chart.
 The difference from one color grade to the next is very subtle and often indistinguishable to the untrained eye.
 For example: D and E may look similar to each other, as would G and H. Even when comparing diamonds that are two color grades apart, such as E and G, it is often hard to discern the differences.

 Selecting a diamond with a D or even an E grade in color can mean adjusting your carat, clarity or cut requirements.

 SHAPES AND COLORS

-Shape is another factor that plays a part in selecting a diamond’s color grade.
-The brilliance of the round stone’s faceting pattern masks color better than any other shape andcan make it quite difficult for the eye to distinguish until the KL range is reached.
-Other brilliant shapes such as radiants, ovals and cushions may start to show yellow tints at higher grades such as the IJ range.
-Then there are stones with a step faceting pattern, such as the emerald and asscher shapes, where a higher color grade is recommended to give the stone a little more brightness.
+A diamond’s shape influences the appearance of its color.
+The brilliance of the round stone’s faceting pattern masks color better than any other shape and can make it quite difficult for the eye to distinguish until the KL range is reached.
+Other brilliant shapes such as radiant, oval, and cushion may start to show yellow tints at higher grades, such as the IJ range.
+Then there are stones with a step faceting pattern, such as the emerald and Asscher cuts, where a higher color grade is recommended to give the stone a little more brightness.

 Every diamond is unique.
 Ultimately the best way to visualize the yellow tint when comparing two diamonds is to view it in person.